An app for people with gout who want to learn more about the condition and understand how to control your symptoms.

 What does the app do?

-✘ At the time of review hadn’t been updated for 2.5 years
+✘ At the time of review, the app hadn’t been updated for 2.5 years.

 ✘ The uric acid units are in mg/dl.
 In New Zealand we use mmol/L.

-✘ Many of the tools are incomplete for example:
+✘ Many of the tools are incomplete, eg:

-o When entering variables such as weight, blood pressure, GFR, and ACR, the user can only enter the results for the current day.
+o When entering variables such as weight, blood pressure, GFR and ACR, you can only enter the results for the current day.

-o In the medicine tracker the user can’t save medicines, they have to manually enter them in each time.
+o In the medicine tracker, you can’t save medicines but have to manually enter them each time.

-o The medicine alert section only allows for two medicines.
+o The medicine alert section only allows for 2 medicines.

-o The gout tracker doesn’t allow the user to save custom fields for symptoms, triggers, and treatments.
-It also uses a non-standard 0-5 pain rating score rather than 0-10.
+o The gout tracker doesn’t allow you to save custom fields for symptoms, triggers and treatments. t also uses a non-standard 0–-5 pain rating score rather than the standard 0–10.

 ✘ The doctor appointment calendar doesn’t integrate with your phone’s calendar.